-- Students are responsible for their own behavior. - Students are responsible for respecting the property of other people and school property. - Students are responsible for attending school and all classes daily and on time, remote and in person. - Students are expected to exhibit conduct which is courteous, cooperative, and responsible, and which displays regard for the safety and welfare of others, including students, staff, and substitutes at school and at all school-related activities. - Students are responsible for being prepared for class (i.e. bringing appropriate and necessary materials and books to class on a daily basis). - Students are responsible for informing staff of behavior which may be harmful to an individual or themselves. - Students are expected to make a determined effort to learn. - Students are expected to follow the instructions of teachers and other school staff. - Students are expected to dress appropriately for school in ways that will not disrupt the learning environment or cause safety or health problems.
+Rights Responsibilities Students have the right to a productive learning Students are responsible for their own behavior. environment.
+Students are responsible for respecting the property of other people and school property.
+Students have the right to a safe environment free from discrimination, intimidation, sexual harassment, and assault.
+Students are responsible for attending school and all classes daily and on time, in-person and remote.
+Students have the right to clean and safe classrooms, hallways, and lunchrooms.
+Students are expected to exhibit conduct which is courteous, cooperative, and responsible, and which Students have the right to expect staff to help solve displays regard for the safety and welfare of others, their problems. including students, staff, and substitutes at school and at all school-related activities.
+Students have the right to actively participate in a Students are responsible for being prepared problem-solving process in order to facilitate successful closure. for class (i.e. bringing appropriate and necessary materials and books to class on a Students have the right to engage in the grievance daily basis). process.
+Students are responsible for informing staff of Students have the right to engage in respectful behavior which may be harmful to an individual or speech that expresses their thoughts and opinions as themselves. long as it is not disruptive to the educational environment.
+Students are expected to make a determined effort Students have the right to exercise freedom of expression as part of the instructional process.
+Students are expected to follow the instructions of However, this right is subject to reasonable limits and teachers and other school staff. may not be used to disrupt the educational environment or interfere with the rights of others.
+Students are expected to dress appropriately for school in ways that will not disrupt the learning environment or cause safety or health problems.

-Attendance - Absences & Excuses (see Policy and Procedures 3122)
+Attendance - Absences & Excuses (See Policy and Procedure 3122)

-While the 2020-2021 school year may not look typical, with both remote and in person learning coinciding, consistent school engagement is important for the success of all students.
-Chronic or excessive absenteeism, whether excused or unexcused, has been correlated with lower assessment scores and lower graduation rates1.
+Consistent school engagement is important for the success of all students.
+Chronic or excessive absenteeism, whether excused or unexcused, has been correlated with lower assessment scores and lower graduation rates.
 Students may be excused from school, with the consent of their parents/guardians, for illness, health condition, medical appointment or other excused absences consistent with WAC 392-401.
 Parents or guardians should notify the school in person, by phone, or in writing/email as soon as possible or within 48 hours of an absence if they wish to have the principal consider it as an excused absence.
 Students who demonstrate excessive absenteeism or tardiness may be subject to corrective action.
 The Peninsula School District encourages parents to work with their school administrators to mitigate any barriers to their child attending school regularly.
-The District's Attendance Board can provide our families assistance with both services and financial assistance.
+The District's Community Attendance Resource Team (CART) can provide our families assistance with both services and financial assistance.
 Please reach out to your school or request assistance through Peninsula School District's Community Resources Coordinator at 253-530-1003.